 The weight and packed size of this model are what hold it back from being even more awesome.
-At 5 pounds, 5 ounces, it's in the scale-tipper range.
+At five pounds, five ounces, it's in the scale-tipper range.
 However, so are many of the tents in this review.
 We think that there is enough to like about the Passage 2 that we wouldn't let the weight and size hold us back.

 Its 7" x 22" packed size also makes it one of the bulkier models in this review.
 If you are planning to take this tent out for a few nights, we certainly recommend splitting the pieces between two people.

-At $160, this tent offers exceptional value.
+This tent offers exceptional value.
 It is just about an average price for our budget tent review but offers performance far above that.
-Despite its weight, we think that however and wherever you choose to use it, it is well worth the money.
+Despite its weight, we think that however, and wherever you choose to use it, it is well worth the money.

-If you are looking for an inexpensive alternative to a $400 backpacking tent, this Best Overall Award winner should be on your short list for consideration.
-It is comfortable, easy to pitch and stays dry when the rains come.
-It's on the heavier, bulkier side but that sort of comes with the territory of budget backpacking tents.
+If you are looking for an inexpensive alternative to a wallet-crushing backpacking tent, this Best Overall Award winner should be on your shortlist for consideration.
+It is comfortable, easy to pitch, and stays dry when the rains come.
+It's on the heavier, bulkier side, but that sort of comes with the territory of budget backpacking tents.
 We will absolutely take it on our next summer excursions.